 So, how do you reduce phytic acid in overnight oats?
-The best way to eliminate phytic acid in oats is to soak them in liquid with a splash of apple cider vinegar or lemon juice for 12 to 16 hours.
+The best way to eliminate phytic acid in oats is to soak them in liquid, with a splash of apple cider vinegar or lemon juice, for 12 to 16 hours before eating.

 However, we are all different!
 While one person may benefit from a low-carb diet, the other person may experience an adverse reaction.